hackerb9/Tandy-Terminfo/README.md

 problems.

-1. Perhaps most noteworthy is that TELCOM uses one of the escape sequences, \eI, the VT52's scroll_reverse, for a completely different purpose.
+1. Perhaps most noteworthy is that TELCOM uses one of the escape sequences, \eI, the VT52's scroll_reverse (AKA "reverse index"), for a completely different purpose.
 So, if you are editing a file with `TERM=vt52` and you scroll back, your Tandy portable will muck up the screen and type its "Answerback ID" into your file.

 1. Additionally, the sequences expected for the arrow keys have been redefined to control characters.
 This is rather inconvenient as those